AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Gateway software rollbacks are briefly disruptive.
 You can only roll back the gateway software to the previous platform controller version running on the gateway.
 To perform a gateway software rollback:

 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 #.
 In the Selective Gateway Upgrade window, select the gateways to be rolled back.
-The system automatically selects the platform controller previous version for the rollback target.
+The system automatically selects the Platform Controller's previous version for the rollback target.
 #.
 Click on Software Rollback.
 You can follow the status in the progress window.
 #.
 Verify the gateway software rollback by reviewing the gateway information in the Current Version column.